 Vibro compaction is a ground improvement technique that densifies clean, cohesionless granular soils with a downhole vibrator.
-It’s a technique first developed by Keller in the 1930s that we’ve used on thousands of projects since.
+It is a technique first developed by Keller in the 1930s that has been used on thousands of projects since.

-The improved soil characteristics depend on the soil type and gradation, spacing of the penetration points, and the time spent performing the compaction.
+The improved soil characteristics depend on the soil type and gradation, the spacing of the penetration points, and the time spent performing the compaction.
 Generally, the vibro compaction penetration spacing is between 6 feet and 14 feet, with centers arranged on a triangular or square pattern.
-Compaction takes place without stresses in the soil exceeding the overburden stress, which ensures permanent densification.
+Compaction occurs without stresses in the soil exceeding the overburden stress, ensuring permanent densification.

-The use of clean sand backfill during vibro compaction allows the original site elevation to be maintained.
-However, on sites where the planned final grade is below the existing grade, no backfill is added, resulting in lowering of the site surface elevation during compaction.
+Using clean sand backfill during vibro compaction maintains the original site elevation to be maintained.
+However, on sites where the planned final grade is below the existing grade, no backfill is added, resulting in lower site surface elevation during compaction., typically

-Vibro compaction allows the use of economical spread footings with acceptable settlements and design bearing pressures generally in the range of 5 ksf up to 10 ksf.
+Vibro compaction allows economic spread footings with acceptable settlements and design bearing pressures generally in the range of 5 ksf up to 10 ksf.
 The process also reduces the seismic liquefaction potential.
-The required treatment depth is designed for each project and is typically in the range of 15 to 50 feet with a maximum depth of 120 feet.
+The required treatment depth is designed for each project, typically 15 to 50 feet, with a maximum depth of 120 feet.

 The vibro equipment we use is designed and manufactured by our in-house equipment manufacturer exclusively for use by Keller companies.

-In-house quality production manager software enables us to capture and analyze data in real-time and valid the performance of the ground improvement being carried out.
-A variety of production parameters are generally logged during execution including depth, current, pull downforce, uplift/pull-down sequence, time and date, and element number.
-Field trials can also be used to verify column production parameters, along with static load tests, single or group, column material compressive strength tests, and column diameter verification.
+In-house quality production manager software enables us to capture and analyze data in real-time and validates the ground improvement performance.
+Various production parameters are generally logged during execution, including depth, current, pull-down force, uplift/pull-down sequence, time and date, and element number.
+Field trials can verify column production parameters, static load tests, single or group column material compressive strength tests, and column diameter verification.